SOCI 1301 Principles of Sociology 3 SCH (3)

 An in-depth examination of law and society through the philosophy and evolution of legal systems and legal institutions.
 The major functions of law as agents of social control, dispute resolution and societal engineering are addressed.
-(Credit may not be obtained in both SOCI 4320 and CRIM 4320.)
-Prerequisites: SOCI 1301 and 3 semester hours of Sociology or Criminology.
+Prerequisites: SOCI 1301 and 3 semester hours of Criminology, Sociology, or Criminal Justice.
+(Credit may not be obtained in more than one of CRIJ 4320, CRIM 4320, and SOCI 4320.)

 SOCI 4324 Technology and Society 3 SCH (3)

 A study of technology and society from the perspective of social values, ethics, sociology, social environment, politics and economics.
 Prerequisite: 12 hours of social science.

 SOCI 4325 Sociology of Corrections 3 SCH (3)

 Overview of social, psychological, cultural, sociological and political factors related to the correctional enterprise.
 Includes treatment of the context of corrections, correctional practices, correctional issues, correctional institutions and correctional perspectives.
 May include field trips to correctional institutions.
 (Credit may not be obtained in both SOCI 4325 and CRIM 4325.)
 Prerequisite: SOCI 3321 or CRIM 3321.

 SOCI 4336 Drugs and Social Control 3 SCH (3-0)